Baillon-Bruck-Reich revisited: divergent-series parameters and strong convergence in the linear case: Main result

-\begin{remark}[without linearity, strong convergence fails] Thanks to an example constructed by Genel and Lindenstrauss (see \cite{GL}), it is known that the sequence $(x_n)_\nnn$ generated by the Krasnoselskii-Mann iteration may fail to converge strongly even when $\lambda_n\equiv\thalb$.
+\begin{remark}[without linearity, strong convergence fails] Thanks to an example constructed by Genel and Lindenstrauss (see \cite{GL}), it is known that the sequence $(x_n)_\nnn$ generated by the Krasnosel'ski\u\i-Mann iteration may fail to converge strongly even when $\lambda_n\equiv\thalb$.
 A posteriori, the underlying nonexpansive mapping cannot be linear. \end{remark}